 In our last article on candidate experience ROI, we looked at the importance of converting pre-applicant candidates to applicants.
-In this installment we’ll look at how negative candidate experience can lead to lost revenue.
+In this installment we’ll look at negative candidate experience lost revenue.

 - Candidates can choose to stop buying your products.
 Many candidates seek out companies they like and do business with.
 If you treat them with disregard in the vetting and hiring process, many choose to take their business and their loyalty elsewhere.

 - Candidates are connected on social networks.
 A perceived slight in the job seeking process can result in negative comments that can multiply and spread like wildfire, negatively affecting your brand and resulting in fewer customers.